youron1115/gesture_recognition_by_mmWave_and_AI/README.md

 # Gesture recognition program and knowledge distillation
 This program uses mmWave radar to collect RDI map and CNN+LSTM structure to recognize inputed data is which gesture.(codes that end with _augmentation.py apply data augmentation to the original data and remove data normalization which may cause data leakage)
 ## 1. Data collection
-I recorded two gestures: "pipi" and "swipe left" using mmWave radar.
+I recorded two gestures: "pipi","swipe left" and background using mmWave radar.
 ## 2. Data preprocessing
 1. Normalizing the RDI map data to a range of 0-1.
 2. Transfroming labels to 0/1.